NASA: Space stations

-NASA never gave up on the idea of a space station after Skylab's reentry in 1979.
-The agency began lobbying politicians to support building a larger space station as soon as the Space Shuttle began flying, selling it as an orbital laboratory, repair station, and a jumping off point for lunar and Mars missions.
-NASA found a strong advocate in President Ronald Reagan, who declared in a 1984 speech:
+NASA never abandoned the concept of a permanent orbital laboratory following Skylab's reentry in 1979.
+As soon as the Space Shuttle became operational, the agency began lobbying for political support to build a larger space station, framing it as an orbital research hub, repair depot, and staging point for deep-space missions.
+NASA found a strong proponent in President Ronald Reagan, who stated in a 1984 speech:

 America has always been greatest when we dared to be great.
 We can reach for greatness again.
 We can follow our dreams to distant stars, living and working in space for peaceful, economic, and scientific gain.
 Tonight I am directing NASA to develop a permanently manned space station and to do it within a decade.

-In 1985, NASA proposed the Space Station Freedom, which both the agency and President Reagan intended to be an international program.
-While this would add legitimacy to the program, there were concerns within NASA that the international component would dilute its authority within the project, having never been willing to work with domestic or international partners as true equals.
-There was also a concern with sharing sensitive space technologies with the Europeans, which had the potential to dilute America's technical lead.
-Ultimately, an international agreement to develop the Space Station Freedom program would be signed with thirteen countries in 1985, including the European Space Agency member states, Canada, and Japan.
+In 1985, NASA proposed Space Station Freedom, which both the agency and President Reagan intended to be an international effort.
+While international collaboration offered political legitimacy, elements within NASA hesitated to work with domestic or foreign partners as true equals, and there were significant concerns over sharing sensitive space technologies with Europe.
+Nevertheless, an international agreement to develop Freedom was signed in 1985 with thirteen nations, including European Space Agency (ESA) member states, Canada, and Japan.

-Despite its status as the first international space program, the Space Station Freedom was controversial, with much of the debate centering on cost.
-Several redesigns to reduce cost were conducted in the early 1990s, stripping away much of its functions.
-Despite calls for Congress to terminate the program, it continued, in large part because by 1992 it had created 75,000 jobs across 39 states.
-By 1993, President Bill Clinton attempted to significantly reduce NASA's budget and directed costs be significantly reduced, aerospace industry jobs were not lost, and the Russians be included.
+Despite its landmark status as the first truly international space endeavor, Space Station Freedom proved highly controversial, primarily due to escalating costs.
+Several sweeping redesigns in the early 1990s stripped the proposed station of many intended functions.
+Despite congressional pressure to cancel the program, it survived largely because, by 1992, it supported 75,000 aerospace jobs across 39 states.
+In 1993, the administration of President Bill Clinton sought to heavily reduce NASA's budget while protecting those jobs by directing that the station integrate the Russian Federation into the design.